pasmi369/Heart_Analysis_Detection_Project/README.md

 | Physical activity | Yes: Subjective Feature | active | binary |
 | Presence or absence of cardiovascular disease | Target Variable | cardio | binary |

+## Overview of the analysis
+ - The purpose for this analysis is to examine the ....

+- picture testers in the study

+In the image "The Number Of The Testers in the Study" it shows the.....

+- picture

+In the picture "The Number Of The Testers By Gender" shows the.....

+-picture

+The picture "Number Of Testers By Age Group" shows the.......

+-picture

+The picture "Number of Testers by Ages" shows the.....

+picture

+The picture "Cardio Status" shows the

+picture

+The picture "Systolic Blood Pressure" shows the

+The picyure "Diastolik Blood Pressure 60-80 by Age Group" shows the....

+picture

+Summary

 # Machine Learning
 ## Models tested
 The targest value counts are equal to 0: 34753 and 1: 33394.
 The data was split into testing and training sets with random_state=1, train_size=0.7, test_size=0.3, stratify=y.